ECunending/Notes/Web3 Learning Journal/Blockchain Technology and Application/Ethereum (ETH).md

 Support Smart Contract (If we can decentralize currency, what else can we decentralize?)

 By the way, the minimum unit of BTC is Satoshi, and the minimum unit of ETH is Wei.
-(They are very small units)